Tokyo

 • Booking score 9.5/10 from 287 reviews, one of Shinjuku's best

-• Pan-Asian gastronomic restaurant with Japanese seasonal produce
+• Pan-Asian gastronomic restaurant with seasonal Japanese produce

 • Direct airport shuttle, on-site parking (rare in this neighbourhood)